 Driving an electric vehicle is a powerful way to keep Alameda green.
 Your carbon footprint will shrink by half when you swap a gas-powered car for an electric model because the greenhouse gas emissions from electricity are lower than those from gasoline.

 If you’re ready to fight climate change and reduce air pollution by driving an electric vehicle, you’ll discover there is a lot to learn about the vehicles available on the market, how to charge your car, and how to take advantage of rebates.
-The information below can help you get started.
+View the presentation from the latest forum (PDF) for more information.

 Why Electric Vehicles Are Greener